rduplain/memo/startups-for-people-with-problems.md

 (Note that when you do take on debt instruments, creditors will look to founders to personally guarantee the funds, making you liable for the cash in the event of default, i.e. when the new startup company misses a payment due.
-Treat credit cards like your own cash.)
+Treat lines of credit and credit cards like your own cash.)

 With every new investment, founders dilute.
 As do any other shareholders: common stock holders (anyone receiving equity as part of compensation, founders